 Tuition Unit—one-twelfth of the annual tuition.

+Students are responsible for paying full-time tuition unless they take approved time away from the medical school.
 Adjustment of annual tuition charges will be made for any student in the medical school who withdraws officially or who is dismissed for academic reasons, subject to the following provisions:

 Years 1 and 2

 1. A student who leaves the medical school prior to the beginning of the semester shall not be charged tuition for the semester.

 2. A student who leaves the medical school during either Semester I or II shall be eligible for a refund of the normal charge for that semester (50% of the annual charge for the medical school) during the first five weeks only as follows:

 First two weeks. . . . . . . . . . . . . . . . . . . . . . . . . . .80% refund